DefinitionThis section has been translated automatically.

 General therapyThis section has been translated automatically.

 - Cooperation with the rheumatologist.
-Protection of the joints during the attacks, endurance training between the attacks.
-In addition to movement exercises, movement baths (34 °C) and connective tissue massages, complementary ergotherapy (joint protection, self-help training, functional training).
+Protection of the joints during the relapse, endurance training between relapses.
+In addition to movement exercises, movement baths (34 °C) and connective tissue massages , supplementary occupational therapy (joint protection, self-help training, functional training).

-- As a decongestant measure during an acute episode, ice packs soothe the swelling, in other cases heat packs with fango or mud.
-In addition, short wave treatment, interference current treatment or ultrasound.
-Helpful are vitamin E in a dosage of 400-800 mg/day, additionally selenium and zinc substitution.
-The intake of eicosanoids, e.g. omega-3 fatty acids (Epamax), has proved extremely effective.
+- As a decongestant measure in acute episodes, ice packs provide relief, in other cases heat packs with fango or silt.
+Complementary short-wave treatment, interference current treatment or ultrasound.
+Vitamin E in a dosage of 400-800 mg/day, additionally selenium and zinc substitution are helpful.
+The intake of eicosanoids, e.g. omega-3 fatty acids (Epamax), has proven to be extremely effective.

-Remember!
-The drugs do not heal, but enable the patient to live with his or her disease as free of symptoms as possible!
+Notice.
+The drugs do not cure, but enable the patient to live with his disease as symptom-free as possible!

 External therapyThis section has been translated automatically.